optatus21/OneButtonPrompt/user_guides/custom_files.md

 These are the things that are possible:
 - Adding style LoRA's and textual inversions
 - Maintaining own personal favorite artists lists
-- Adding on to, or replacing One Button Prompt main lists
+- Adding on to, or replacing Two Button Prompt main lists
 - Adding custom lists
 - filling an antilist, that removes values during prompt generation

 In the /userfiles/ directory, there are already samples placed to help.
 These are ignored.

-Files created here will not be overwritten during upgrading of One Button Prompt.
+Files created here will not be overwritten during upgrading of Two Button Prompt.

 ## Adding style LoRA's and textual inversions